Anonymous

 From India, Pune

-If someone has a problem, or need to learn or can't understand a particular process, he will come and tell.
-When he has been given warning, he would have spoken to someone.
+You have given him enough warning and chances to improve.
+Nothing happened.
+If someone has a problem or needs to learn or can't understand a particular process, he will come and tell.
+When he has been given a warning, he would have spoken to someone.
 I am sure he understands his job is in danger.
-So it looks like that he is unfit for the job.
+So it looks like he is unfit for the job.

-Having sympathy is one thing, but has no place in business.
+Having sympathy is one thing, but it has no place in business.
 Not wanting to terminate because he does not talk to people is another thing and no reason for not removing a person who can't perform and affects business and delivery.
+So just terminate him following the proper procedure.

 From India, Mumbai

+Whilst we all need productive and efficient employees, I would hesitate to terminate this guy just yet.
 You need more information.
-He may have learning difficulties, he may have other problems, such as family, socialisation etc. You need to have a calm, rational discussion with him, outlining the problem, AND the potential consequences if improvement cannot be achieved.
+He may have learning difficulties; he may have other problems, such as family, socialization, etc. You need to have a calm, rational discussion with him, outlining the problem, and the potential consequences if improvement cannot be achieved.

 I note that he has been given chances, so he cannot be unaware of the problem.
-However, throwing him out on the street, with little prospect of finding a new job, should only be a last resort.
+However, throwing him out on the street with little prospect of finding a new job should only be a last resort.

 Given that you are reluctant to terminate, I sense you want to try and do something to help this guy, and that is commendable.
-But unless you can get to the heart of the problem quickly, and help the guy improve, then management may have other ideas.
+But unless you can get to the heart of the problem quickly and help the guy improve, then management may have other ideas.

 Good luck, and let us know how you go.